gwjackson/Acute_Appy_Risk_Score/README.md

 07/19/26; Have the citations menus added, but the AAFP link to the primary article issue just not accessing the website???

+07/23/2026 got the About text menu working but still having issue opening the AAFP link

 comments appreciated (be kind)